Mechasparrow/mechasparrow.github.io/_posts/2019/2019-03-02-a-much-needed-update.markdown

 # Highschool + Spark

 I am currently finishing up my last year in High School.
 It has caused me to learn the bits and pieces of myself that I wouldn't have faced directly until much later down the road.
 Actual academics in school are pretty straightforward.
-Theres calculus, physics, english, and gym class.
+There's calculus, physics, english, and gym class.

 The rest of the school day is spark.
 Spark is the class I dedicate most of my time to.
 It is not to say that the other classes are not as important, but they require a craft to come to practical use.
 Spark is where I cultivate said craft.